wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/linux/wazuh_server_packages_deb.rst

 For Debian 7 or greater, installing the Wazuh server components entails the installation of the relevant packages after adding the repositories.

-.. note:: All the commands described below need to be executed with root user privileges.
+.. note:: Root user privileges are required to execute all the commands described below.

 Adding the Wazuh repository
 ---------------------------